The importance of friendships

-- involving the child in activities with other children, for example, take them to playgroups, early intervention groups, the playground, recreation programs, such as boy scouts, girl guides and the YMCA
+- involving your child in activities with other children, for example, take them to playgroups, early intervention groups, the playground, recreation programs, such as boy scouts, girl guides and the YMCA

 - inviting other children home to play

-- teaching the child how to get along with other children when they are playing
+- teaching your child how to get along with other children when they are playing

-- teaching other children about the child’s disability, for example, if the disability involves a communication problem, telling playmates ways that they can communicate with the child
+- teaching other children about your child’s disability, for example, if the disability involves a communication problem, telling playmates the best ways that they can communicate with your child

-- preparing the child to answer questions that others often ask, such as ‘why do you use a walking frame?’
+- preparing your child to answer questions that others often ask, such as ‘why do you use a walking frame?’

 - listening to children who have had bad experiences with other children and using ‘feeling words’ to show that you understand (for example, “You must have felt angry when John made fun of you”).

-- Pair the child with a disability to a similar-aged child who is good at forming friendships, for example, someone who is friendly and communicates well.
+- pair your child with a disability to a similar-aged child who is good at forming friendships, for example, someone who is friendly and communicates well

 Novita psychologists provide: